On this page

-CORS errors only happen in the browser. curl and Postman bypass CORS entirely — if your API works in Postman but fails in the browser, CORS is the problem.
+• curl and Postman do not enforce CORS.
+If your API works there but fails in the browser, CORS is the problem.

 bash